-See Angela's other entries of Weirdo assortments, including letters A to C and letters D to F and letters G to I and letters J to L and letters M to O and letters P to R and letters T to V and letter W to Z
+See Angela's other entries of Weirdo assortments, including letters A to C and letters D to F and letters G to I and letters J to L and letters M to O and letters P to R and letters T to V and letter W to Z and compilations part 1

 Also see Angela Sawyer's album on Feeding Tube records